 The iPad Pro, then, was Cook’s revised vision for the iPad — just as the iPhone 6 Plus had been his revised vision of what an iPhone could be, after Jobs assured users he had found the perfect screen size for a smartphone.

 The iPad Pro was bigger, sure — sized 12.9 inches compared to 9.7 inches for the original iPad.
 However, unlike the plus-size iPhones, its larger screen made perfect sense for a tablet.

 I’ve used a 5.5-inch iPhone ever since Apple released one.
 It’s fine when I’m working in an office.
 But the moment I take it outside, I’m reminded how unwieldy it is.
-It’s very challenging to use one-handed, and the Reachability feature seems a half-assed solution.
+It proves very challenging to use one-handed.
+And the Reachability feature seems like a half-assed solution.

 The iPad Pro, meanwhile, feels perfect.
 It’s light enough that the size difference doesn’t matter.
 And it’s also big enough to be properly used for productivity tasks.

 To stylus or not to stylus?